Licensing Microsoft Windows Server in SPLA and CSP Hosters

 Pro tip: After approximately seven Windows Server Standard virtual machines on the host, Windows Server Datacenter core licenses become cheaper.
 The breakeven point for Core Infrastructure Suite is approximately four virtual machines.
 Check your price list.

 If you have a low number of Windows Server Standard-only virtual machines in a cluster, it may also be cheaper to license it with Windows Server Standard.
-However, due to Microsoft demanding the hosts to be licensed for the maximum number of virtual machines, you need to multiply all licensable cores in the cluster by the number of Windows Server Standard virtual machines:
+However, due to Microsoft demanding the hosts to be licensed for the maximum number of virtual machines, you need to multiply all licensable cores in the cluster by the number of Windows Server Standard virtual machines and then divide the result by 2 to calculate the number of core packs:

 =SumOfLicensableCoresInTheCluster * VMs / 2